 (6) Where the licensing authority is satisfied —

-(a) that there is not, at any time or during any specific period, a significant need for residential accommodation in the locality;
+(a) that there is not, at any time or during any specific period, a significant need for guest accommodation in the locality;

-(b) that, notwithstanding the existence of such a need, adequate residential accommodation is available to the public; or
+(b) that, notwithstanding the existence of such a need, adequate guest accommodation is available to the public; or

 (c) that circumstances that would justify a temporary removal of the licence or redefinition of the licensed premises exist,

-and that in consequence no useful purpose will be served by the continuance, or the continuance during that period, of a requirement to provide residential accommodation, the licensing authority may, on application, vary the conditions of a hotel licence so as to reduce the extent of the accommodation required or the times at which it is to be provided or may order that, either permanently or at specified times, the licence shall have effect as a tavern licence.
+and that in consequence no useful purpose will be served by the continuance, or the continuance during that period, of a requirement to provide guest accommodation, the licensing authority may, on application, vary the conditions of a hotel licence so as to reduce the extent of the accommodation required or the times at which it is to be provided or may order that, either permanently or at specified times, the licence shall have effect as a tavern licence.

 (7) Where the licensing authority is satisfied that, at any time or during any specific period, there is no significant need to provide for the sale of packaged liquor to persons other than lodgers it may, on application, vary the conditions of a hotel licence so that it has effect as a hotel restricted licence.

 [Section 41 amended by No. 12 of 1998 s.
 27; No. 26 of 2001 s.
-4.]
+4; No. 73 of 2006 s.
+34 and 108.]

 42. Nightclub licences